Code-Institute-Submissions/TeachFlow/README.md

 The actual colours used on the website include blue (#034cae), dark blue (#070958), teal (#246e74), yellow light (#fef7dd) and Yellow dark (#fccf14).

 #### Imagery
-* A carousel banner was used on index.html which contains three striking images that focus on the ESL journey.
+* A carousel banner was used on index.html which contains three striking images that focus on ESL teaching.
 * In game.html, the animal images used for the flashcards are re-used for the memory game.
     This is done intentionally, as reusing material to reinfoce learning is common practice in teaching.

 #### Design justifications
 * Home, About & Contact us are all sections on index.html.
 In doing this, a strong pathway is created which shows information the company, ESL teaching and finally a contact form.